andrecamposdev/instagram-clone/README.md

 # instagram-clone
-A clone of instagram login page
+A clone of instagram login page (DIO challenge)